Will Gevo Inc. (GEVO) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a 18.50% gain in the last 1 month and extending the period to 3 months gives it a -33.80%, and is 3.49% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.75% over the week and 8.47% over the month.
+The stock witnessed a -4.52% gain in the last 1 month and extending the period to 3 months gives it a -33.23%, and is -10.97% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.04% over the week and 8.22% over the month.

 Gevo Inc. (GEVO) Top Institutional Holders